Residents are entitled to book (per financial year):

 Excess Garden Organics options

-Why can’t tree branches and prunnings be collected through the Hard Waste collection service?
+Why shouldn’t tree branches and prunnings be collected through the Hard Waste collection service?

 When collected through the hard waste collection, garden waste material is not able to be separated and transported to a composting facility.
 This means that these compostable resources are lost to landfill.
 Most hard waste items are used for alternative fuel, however green garden waste it not suitable for this process due to the moisture content.